Harry Burgoyne: Loan spells

 On 25 February 2017, Burgoyne joined Barnet on an emergency seven-day loan with Jamie Stephens and Josh Vickers out injured.
 He made his debut in a 1–0 defeat to Cambridge United later that day.
 After returning to Molineux, Burgoyne had his first international call-up, for the England under-21 friendly against Romania on 24 March 2018.

 On 16 June 2018, Burgoyne joined League One side Plymouth Argyle on a season-long loan.
 He returned to Wolves a month later due a broken ankle.
 It was later announced that as Argyle were still paying contribution for his wages, Burgoyne would see through his season-long loan at The Pilgrims, having initially returned to Wolves for treatment.

 Burgoyne returned to Wolves in December 2018, having never played a competitive game for Argyle, after his loan was terminated by both clubs by mutual consent.
 He then moved on loan to Scottish Championship club Falkirk in January 2019.

 Shrewsbury Town

-On 31 January 2020, after 12 years with the club, Burgoyne left to sign for League One side Shrewsbury Town on a short-term contract until the end of the 2019–20 season, making him the club's sixth January signing.
-On May 3, 2022 Shrewsbury Town exercised a contract extension to retain Burgoyne for an additional season.
+On 31 January 2020, after 12 months with the club, Burgoyne left to sign for League One side Shrewsbury Town on a short-term contract until the end of the 2019–20 season, making him the club's sixth January signing.
+On 3 May 2022 Shrewsbury Town exercised a contract extension to retain Burgoyne for an additional season.

+He was released by Shrewsbury at the end of the 2023–24 season.

+Morecambe

+Burgoyne was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.
+On 7 August 2025, he announced via an X post that he had left Morecambe amid the ownership crisis affecting the club.

+Alfreton Town

+Following his departure from Morecambe, Burgoyne returned to Wolverhampton Wanderers whilst he looked for a new club.

+On 21 October 2025, Burgoyne joined National League North club Alfreton Town.